Villanueva del Pardillo

 Villanueva del Pardillo is a municipality and Spanish town of the Community of Madrid, situated 26 kilometers from the capital of Spain and nestled in the natural environment of the Cuenca del Guadarrama.
 It borders the municipalities of Majadahonda, Las Rozas de Madrid, Villanueva de la Cañada, Galapagar, Colmenarejo and Valdemorillo.
+The municipality combines a peaceful natural environment with proximity to the capital.
+Much of its municipal territory is integrated into this protected natural area, a protected natural space that covers more than 60% of the municipal territory.
+The town has cultural, sports and festive activities, as well as the preservation of its popular traditions.

 Geography

 The municipality of Villanueva del Pardillo is located in the central part of the community of Madrid, west of the capital of the community and the state.
 It is also located in the middle basin of the river Guadarrama, at an altitude of 650 m.
 The municipal border of Villanueva del Pardillo, concludes in the river Guadarrama east of the municipality.